stowler/brainwhere/README.md

 NB: As in these installation instructions, you may notice that the source code is structured and commented for users who have a wide range of comfort with scripting.
-I use this repository to make science *and* train new imagers, which doesn't produce the prettiest, most reliable code.
+I use this repository to make science *and* train new imagers, which doesn't produce the prettiest or most efficient code.